official-stockfish/nnue-pytorch/scripts/1/README.md

 There are also other utilities.

 `./do_plots.sh EXPERIMENT_ID [EXPERIMENT_ID2] [EXPERIMENT_ID3] ...` will produce plots of train loss, validation loss, and elo (if `ordo.out` is present in the experiment directory) for the given experiments (one plot).
-The plot is saved under a name containing all experiment ids in the configured plots directory.
+The plot is saved under a name containing all experiment ids in the configured plots directory. `./do_plots_split.sh` behaves in the same way but will not combine individual runs of experiments.

 `./delete_bad_nets.sh EXPERIMENT_ID [PRESERVE_N]` will delete the worst (as determined from `ordo.out`) nets (both `.nnue` and `.ckpt`) from the given experiment.
 Only the best `PRESERVE_N` nets will be kept (default: 16).
 This is a nice automated way of freeing some disk space.